belowdecent/AoC2025/Readme.md

 # those elves are going to get it....
-to make the code run create an input.txt file in a corresponding puzzle of a folder
+to make the code run create an input.txt file in a corresponding puzzle folder